 And every single moment you’ll spend all by yourself, that’s when the dream will come to haunt you in the form of this strange sense of emptiness.
 You’ll struggle to overcome it, but you won’t be able to.

 I’d like to thank Michael, Danielle, and Catherine for their donations.

 I need your help, guys.
-In order to get this next medical treatment, to get it all done with.
-The last part.
+In order to keep blogging, to keep working on all my projects.

 If you’d like to help me, you can donate any amount you see fit here.